rcrio/rcrio-coursework-text-adventure/README.md

 2nd coursework for KCL's 1st year CS programming module (PPA).
-Grade: Pending
+Grade: First (100%)

 This coursework was originally done in BlueJ, but I have ported the project over to IntelliJ.
 You can check the assignment-materials folder for the task list and the base code.
 Try it yourself if you want!